TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 Understanding Input Types

-Inputs are what make your indicators reusable rather than hardcoded.
-Pine Script v6 supports several input types, each suited to a different kind of parameter.
+Inputs make your indicators reusable rather than hardcoded.
+Pine Script v6 supports several input types:

-input.int() accepts whole numbers — useful for periods, lengths, and lookback windows. input.float() accepts decimal numbers — useful for thresholds, multipliers, and percentage values. input.bool() creates a true/false toggle — useful for turning features of your indicator on or off. input.color() lets the user choose a colour from a colour picker. input.source() lets the user choose which price series to calculate on — close, open, high, low, hl2, and so on.
+input.int() accepts whole numbers — useful for periods and lookback windows. input.float() accepts decimal numbers — useful for thresholds and multipliers. input.bool() creates a true/false toggle — useful for turning features on or off. input.color() lets the user choose a colour. input.source() lets the user choose which price series to calculate on.

 //@version=6